King's College London: Student media

 KCLSU Student Media won Student Media of the Year 2014 at the Ents Forum awards and came in the top three student media outlets in the country at the NUS Awards 2014.

 Roar News is a tabloid newspaper for students at King's which is owned and funded by KCLSU.
 It is editorially independent of both the university and the students' union and its award-winning website is read by tens of thousands of people per month in over 100 countries.
 In 2014 it had a successful awards season, scooping several national awards and commendations, including a Mind Media Award and Student Media of the Year.

 The radio station of KCLSU, KCL Radio, was founded in 2009 as a podcast producer.
 The first live broadcast of KCL Radio was in 2011 at the London Varsity.
 In 2013, KCL Radio relaunched as a live station with more than 45 hours of live programming a week.
 The schedule of the radio station includes news, music, entertainment, debate, sport and live performance.

-Other King's student media groups include the student television station KingsTV, and the photographic society KCLSU PhotoSoc.
+Other King's student media groups include the King's College London Film Society, student television station KingsTV, and the photographic society KCLSU PhotoSoc.

 Sports

 There are over 60 sports clubs, many of which compete in the University of London and British Universities & Colleges (BUCS) leagues across the South East.
-The annual Macadam Cup is a varsity match played between the sports teams of King's College London proper (KCL) and King's College London Medical School (KCLMS).
-King's students and staff have played an important part in the formation of the London Universities and Colleges Athletics.
+The annual Macadam Cup, named after Sir Ivison Macadam, a KCL alumnus and first president of the National Union of Students, is a varsity match that has been played between the sports teams of King's College London proper and the Guy's, King's and St. Thomas' School of Medicine since 2005.

-Created in January 2013, King's Sport, a partnership between King's College London and KCLSU, manages all the sports activities and facilities of King's.
+King's Sport, a partnership between King's College London and KCLSU, manages all the sports activities and facilities of King's since 2013.
 King's Sport runs three fitness centres at the Waterloo, Guy's and Strand Campuses which include various studio spaces.
-King's Sport also operates three sports grounds in New Malden, Honor Oak Park and Dulwich.
+King's Sport also operates two sports grounds, in New Malden and Honor Oak.
+Honor Oak Park Sports Ground has a floodlit 3G field hockey pitch and a floodlit 2G football/multi-sport pitch, as well as a grass football pitch, a grass rugby pitch and a netball or tennis court.
+New Malden Sports Ground has four football pitches, two rugby pitches, a lacrosse pitch, and two all-weather netball or tennis courts, with a cricket ground being set up in the summer.
 There are also on-campus sports facilities at Guy's, St Thomas's and Denmark Hill campuses.
 King's students and staff can utilize Guy's and St Thomas' NHS Foundation Trust's fitness centre and swimming pool based within the Guy's and St Thomas' hospitals.

 Societies and organisations

-In addition to their sporting societies, King's College London also boast 300 other societies and groups in a wide variety of activities.
-The Societies can be categorised by twelve main groups; Academic, Business & Entrepreneurship, Campaign, Common Interest, Culture, Faith & Spirituality, Fundraising, Media, Medical, Music Performance & Creative, Political and Volunteering.
+In addition to sporting clubs, King's College London Students' Union also has around 300 other societies and groups in a wide variety of activities.